LowkeyLab/rust-monorepo/.github/instructions/rust.instructions.md

 Follow these instructions exactly.
 Do not deviate from them.

-## Commands
+## Testing

-Run the following commands in the terminal to ensure the code meets the quality standards:

-1. `cargo make clippy`
-2. `cargo make`
+First, change into the current directory of the relevant project and run `mise test`.
+If the tests pass, then go to the root of the repository and run `mise test`.

 ## Error Handling